 What are streptococcal (strep) infections?

 Streptococcus (simply called strep) is a common group of bacteria.
 Different types of strep cause different diseases.
 Most often they cause sore throat Sore Throat Sore throat is pain in the back of the throat.
-The pain can be severe and is usually worsened by swallowing.
-Many people with sore throat refuse to eat or drink.
-Sometimes pain is also felt... read more (strep throat) or skin infections.
+A sore throat can be very painful and is usually worsened by swallowing.
+Many people with a sore throat refuse to eat or drink.
+Sometimes pain... read more (strep throat) or skin infections.
 But they can cause life-threatening infections in other parts of your body.